HalaAbdelkader/ood-detection/README.md

 # Logits: The Key to Effective OOD Detection

 This is the source code for our paper:
-[Logits: The Key to Effective OOD Detection]
+[A Comparative Study for Effective OOD Detection]

 Code is modified from [GradNorm](https://github.com/deeplearning-wisc/gradnorm_ood)